Fed-Listing: Federated Label Distribution Inference in Graph Neural Networks: Experiment Results

 \textbf{Implementation Details.} We implemented Fed-Listing using the Flower FL framework (v1.19.0), with integration of PyTorch (v2.7.1) and PyTorch Geometric (v2.6.1) for GNN training.
 Each experiment employed a consistent two-layer GNN architecture across all clients to ensure comparability.
 We used $C=10$ clients and conducted $R = 50$ communication rounds.
 For local training, each client applied the Adam optimizer with a learning rate of 0.001 and a batch size of 32.
 To support the attack, we recorded the gradients of the final GNN layer from each client at the end of every communication round.
 These gradients were then transformed into structured feature vectors, serving as inputs to our attack model.

-The attack model was designed as a Multi-Layer Perceptron (MLP) with two hidden layers containing 256 and 128 units, respectively, and ReLU activations.
-The training was performed on last-layer gradients obtained from shadow datasets created via four different client partitioning strategies: single-class, random distribution, equal distribution, and missing-class configurations.
+The attack model was designed as an MLP with two hidden layers containing 256 and 128 units, respectively, and ReLU activations.
 In experiments with limited auxiliary data, we allowed repeated use of samples across different partitioning strategies while ensuring that each client’s data remained independent within a given federated setting.
-The attack model was optimized using a composite loss function as defined in Eq.~\eqref{eqn:loss}.